openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

   * `boxes_out` - name of output layer with bounding boxes coordinates.
 * `prnet` - converting output of PRNet model for 3D landmarks regression task to `FacialLandmarks3DPrediction`
     * `landmarks_ids_file` - the file with indeces for landmarks extraction from position heatmap.
 (Optional, default values defined [here](https://github.com/YadiraF/PRNet/blob/master/Data/uv-data/uv_kpt_ind.txt))
+* `face_detection` - converts output of face detection model to `DetectionPrediction ` representation.
+Operation is performed by mapping model output to the defined anchors, window scales, window translates, and window lengths to generate a list of face candidates.
+    * `score_threshold` - Score threshold value used to discern whether a face is valid.
+    * `layer_names` - Target output layer base names.
+    * `anchor_sizes` - Anchor sizes for each base output layer.
+    * `window_scales` - Window scales for each base output layer.
+    * `window_lengths` - Window lengths for each base output layer.